TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR Anime FanSub - [CLICK TO EXPAND]"

-    Known good groups that are doing only FanSub.
+    Known good groups that are doing only FanSub and in good quality.

 ??? example "JSON - [CLICK TO EXPAND]"